istopwg/ippsample/README.md

 - `--enable-maintainer`: Enable warnings as errors.
 - `--enable-sanitizer`: Enable address sanitizer.
 - `--enable-static`: Enable static libraries.
-- `--prefix=PATH`: Configure the installation directory, default is `/usr/local`.
+- `--prefix=PATH`: Configure the installation directory, the default is `/usr/local`.

-On macOS, the "xcode" directory contains an Xcode workspace that can be used to build the code.
-Similarly, on Windows the "vcnet" directory contains a Visual Studio solution that can be used to build the code.
+On macOS, the "xcode" directory contains an Xcode workspace called "ippsample.xcworkspace" that can be used to build the code.
+Similarly, on Windows the "vcnet" directory contains a Visual Studio solution called "ippsample.sln" that can be used to build the code.

 Testing the Code